Little Trouble Girls: Production

-The film Slovenia, Italy, Croatia, Serbia co-production is directed by Urška Djukić, co-written with Maria Bohr.
+The Slovenia-Italy-Croatia-Serbia co-production is directed by Urška Djukić, co-written with Maria Bohr.
 It is produced by Jožko Rutar for SPOK Films, Miha Černec and David Cej for Staragara, and Katarina Prpić for Izazov 365.
 Co-producers include Radiotelevizija Slovenija, as well as Marina Gumzi for Nosorogi.
 The production is supported by the Slovenian Film Centre, Radiotelevizija Slovenija, the Italian Ministry of Culture’s Film Directorate, the Friuli-Venezia-Giulia Film Commission, Eurimages and the Croatian Audiovisual Centre.
 Principal photography commenced on 20 June 2023 in Cividale del Friuli in Italy with additional shooting in Ljubljana in Slovenia.

 French company Sister Productions was associate producer on the film.

 Release

 Little Trouble Girls had its world premiere on 14 February 2025, as part of the 75th Berlin International Film Festival, in Perspectives.
 The film competed in the International Narrative Competition section of the 24th Tribeca Film Festival and was screened on 5 June 2025.
 It was also part of Horizons section of the 59th Karlovy Vary International Film Festival, where it was screened from 5 July to 11 July 2025.
 In August it was showcased at the 31st Sarajevo Film Festival in 'In Focus' section.
 On 2 October 2025, it was presented in Vanguard section of 2025 Vancouver International Film Festival.
 It also made it to the 'Meeting Point' slate of the 70th Valladolid International Film Festival.

 The film was screened in the International Panorama for its Quebec Premiere at the 2025 Festival du nouveau cinéma on 11 October 2025.
 It was screened in the Open Horizons at the Thessaloniki International Film Festival on 31 October 2025.
 It was also screened in Discovery section of the 2025 Stockholm International Film Festival on 7 November 2025.
 On 8 November 2025, it was presented in Visions of the East section of Arras Film Festival.

-It will compete in the International competition section of the 56th International Film Festival of India in November 2025.
+It competed in the International competition section of the 56th International Film Festival of India in November 2025.
+The film competed in the Awards Buzz – Best International Feature Film section of the 37th Palm Springs International Film Festival on 4 January 2026.
+In January 2026, it will be presented in the Wild Roses section of the Trieste Film Festival, the section dedicated to the women directors of Central and Eastern Europe.
 Athens-based sales agent Heretic has acquired the international sales rights of the film in January 2025.